 Information and documents submitted to the Commission in an application shall be sworn or affirmed under the penalties of perjury as to their truth, validity, and comprehensiveness by the Applicant or, if the Applicant is not an Individual, by an officer or director of the Applicant.

-If information submitted by an Applicant as part of a License application changes or becomes inaccurate, the Applicant shall immediately notify the Commission of the change or inaccuracy and amend the application submissionDays.
+If information submitted by an Applicant as part of a License application changes or becomes inaccurate, the Applicant shall notify the Commission of the change or inaccuracy and amend the application submission within five Days.

 Rule 1B-006 Timeliness